 Although digestive health is more complicated in some than it is for others, and can’t always be boiled down to just eat more fibre, an adequate fibre intake is generally effective at increasing bowel movement frequency.

-And so while I cannot tell you how many times a day YOU personally should be pooping, if you fall well outside the normal ranges discussed in today’s article you may want to consider speaking with a dietitian or healthcare provider.
+And so while I cannot tell you how many times a day YOU personally should be pooping, if you fall well outside the normal ranges discussed in today’s article you may want to consider speaking working with me – so don’t hesitate to reach out.

 Until your next poop,